 While Buffett says it is important to have trustworthy management, he also notes that if you restrict your investments to companies with durable competitive advantages that this “eliminates the business[es] whose success depends on having a great manager.”
 Invest in companies that can be run by an idiot because often one eventually will.
-Buffett reminds us in his letter that a great business should not require a superstar to produce great results.
+Buffett reminds us in his letter that a great business should not require a superstar to produce great results, so if you want to market a business online, having the right resource for this is important.
 Buffett uses the example of a successfully growing medical practice led by a premier surgeon, but unlikely to be as successful if this leading surgeon leaves.
 However, the well know Mayo Clinic is likely to endure regardless of who is running it.
 This reminder makes me a bit nervous about my investment in Western Sizzlin (WEST), because I think Sardar Biglari is likely critical for that company to produce great returns.
 Of course, for many years it could be said that Warren Buffett was required to produce great results at Berkshire Hathaway (BRK-A).

 Finally, Buffett also notes how advantagous it can be to have a business with low capital investment requirements.
 I can personally attest to that advantage.
 My online business has virtually no capital requirements, but has the ability continually increase its earnings.

 Great businesses have sustainable competitive advantages, low capital investment requirements, don’t require superstar managers, and are in stable industries, they just need great marketing, click right here to find out more.
 Do you have any companies that fit these criteria?
 Share them below to see if they can hold up to Buffett’s criteria for great businesses.